Stormy Daniels' lawyer claims Russian oligarch put $500K in Cohen account

 Stormy Daniels' attorney claimed Tuesday that President Donald Trump's personal lawyer Michael Cohen received $500,000 from a company controlled by a Russian oligarch, deposited into an account for a company also used to pay off the adult film actress.

+Novartis confirmed it had paid Cohen's company, Essential Consultants, and said Special Counsel Robert Mueller had inquired about the arrangement in November.
+AT&T also confirmed it paid Cohen's company, for "insights" into the Trump administration.

-If true, Avenatti's claims, made in a dossier posted to Twitter, could add a new dimension to the federal investigation into Cohen.
+Avenatti's claims, made in a dossier posted to Twitter, could suggest a new dimension to the federal investigation into Cohen.
 NBC News has reviewed financial documents that appear to support Avenatti’s account of the transactions.

-The money was deposited into a First Republic account for Essential Consultants, Avenatti said.
-That's the same company Cohen created in 2016 and then used to wire $130,000 to Daniels to stop her from going public with her account of an alleged sexual affair with Trump a decade ago.
+"This thing is a pig and they can try to put lipstick on a pig — tonight, next week, next month — but it's still gonna be a pig," Avenatti said on MSNBC's "The Last Word with Lawrence O'Donnell."

-In a statement, an attorney for Columbus Nova said the management firm is owned and controlled by Americans, not Vekselberg.
+In a statement, an attorney for Columbus Nova said the management firm is owned and controlled by Americans and not Vekselberg, who is the president of the Russian conglomerate Renovo Group.

-"After the inauguration, the firm hired Michael Cohen as a business consultant regarding potential sources of capital and potential investments in real estate and other ventures," the statement said.
+"After the inauguration, the firm hired Michael Cohen as a business consultant regarding potential sources of capital and potential investments in real estate and other ventures," the Columbus Nova statement said.

 "Reports today that Viktor Vekselberg used Columbus Nova as a conduit for payments to Michael Cohen are false.
 The claim that Viktor Vekselberg was involved or provided any funding for Columbus Nova's engagement of Michael Cohen is patently untrue.